Posts

 Image

 You know when something happens that you know will be transformational, you just feel it in your bones?
 The day you were saved?
 A graduation?
 A wedding?
 Well for me in the last year I have had two.
 The first was 21 days of prayer and fasting which is a ministry of Church of the Highlands in Alabama, but a second was the purchase of a book called Fervent by Priacilla Shirer .
-I have already orderd copies for friends.
+I have already ordered copies for friends.
 This is a little break from recent posts about Living Water, soil and mountains but I feel compelled to share.
 God has been really working on my prayer life in the last 18 months.
 I often prayed Eph 6:13-17 about the armor of God but while reading today I realized I had missed the significance of vs 18.
 "Pray in the Spirit at all times, with every kind of prayer and petition.
-To this end, stay alert with all perseverance in your prayers for all the saints. " I have often thought only the Sword of truth (the Bible) was our offensive weapon but that's no
+To this end, stay alert with all perseverance in your prayers for all the saints. " I have often thought only the Sword of truth (the Bible) was our offensive weapon but that's n...

 Mountains